DEFINITION & CALCULATION of PRAYER TIMINGS

 In the light of the above-mentioned clarifications, we will remind again that the basis for the designation of the prayer timings is the observation.
 Especially for Isha and Fajr timings, the horizon must be observed whenever possible.
 Otherwise, when we are bound to rely on calculations, then we have to select safer timings, based on the uncertainties described above.
 As such, Isha & Fajr prayers should be delayed somewhat, hastening the Maghrib prayer on the contrary, which conforms to sunnah.

-Now let's try to establish rules for calculation of Isha/Fajr timings A vertical angle must be assigned for these timings to execute computations.
-Ancient Muslim scientists, especially around the 15th century when the astronomical prayer calculations became popular, adopted the value of -19° as the proper vertical angle for the twilight boundary, which was also used in Turkey until 1982 for Fajr.
-It was then also accepted that the vertical angle difference between the red and white dusk is 2°, such that the vertical angle for Isha regarding Ebu Hanifa (red dusk) became -17°, which is still used by many countries.
+Now let's try to establish rules for calculation of Isha/Fajr timings A vertical angle must be assigned for these timings to perform computations.
+Ancient Muslim scientists, especially around the 15th century when the astronomical prayer calculations became popular, adopted the value of -19° as the proper vertical angle for the twilight boundary, which was also used in Turkey until 1982 for Fajr timing.
+It was then also accepted that the vertical angle difference between the red and white dusk is 2°, such that the vertical angle for Isha regarding Ebu Hanifa (red dusk) became -17°, which is still used by many countries, including Turkey.
 But the more recent observatory studies in the western world (HM Nautical Almanac Office, US Naval Observatory and others) on the twilight stages show that the astronomical twilight occurs between -12° and -18° of vertical angle and that sky illumination after -18° is so faint that it is practically imperceptible.
-This limiting value of -18° has then been accepted by some countries as criteria for Fajr.
+This limiting value of -18° has then been accepted by some countries as the criteria for Fajr.

 It has been recently debated, especially in England and U.S.A., whether the true dawn is valid at -18°.
 It has been asserted that the value of -18° is the boundary for astronomical twilight and it is not conforming to the definition of the true dawn which requires the horizontal spread.
 The observation of the zodiacal light by the Belgian astronomer Marcel Minnaert was around a depression angle of -17°, and he could distinguish the onset of twilight at -16/17° using photometric instruments.
 Dr. Mohammad Ilyas found similar results and he could only detect small changes in sky illumination after -16° with optical tools.
 A study in 2005 at ESO-Paranal Observatory (Chile) has akin outcomes (Figure 9).
 The graph shows the zenith brightness in mag arcsec-2.
 X-axis is the Sun's zenith angle in degrees, so it must be subtracted from 90° to convert it into elevation angle.
 The measured data shows that the twilight brightness diminishes down to the night-sky illumination and then stays flat after around -16°.
-The solid line represents the simple-scatering model, which clearly knees at -10°, implying the end of red dusk.
+The solid line represents the simple-scattering model, which clearly knees at -10°, implying the end of red dusk.
 Following the results of such observations, some scholars accepted a vertical angle of -15° both for Fajr and Isha.

 Figure 9.
 Sky Brightness vs. Sun Elevation